ahmedtariq01/AWS_CDK_Projects/AWS_Lambda/Simple_Web_HealthCheck/README.md

-# AWS Lambda Webapp Healthcheck CDK Pyhton Project
+# AWS Lambda Simple Webapp Healthcheck CDK Pyhton Project

 This project demonstrates a CDK app with an instance of a stack (`web_health_check_stack`).
 This projects creates a Lambda Function that checks the `availability` and `latency` of the websites.
 Also, Convert the lambda function into a cron job on 60 min intervals.
 The `boto3` will be used to create the CloudWatch metrics and alarm.